≡ Menu

 This is why…

-If you do believe that your pet may be suffering from a torn CCL or experiencing any other “type” of medical condition what so ever, please be sure and have him or her checked out by a profession.
+If you believe your pet may be suffering from a torn CCL or experiencing any other “type” of medical condition, please be sure to have them checked out by a professional.
 All we want to do in this article is give you some “ideas” about what to look for and what “kind” of treatment your pet may require.
+We also like to write these “types” of articles because we feel that they are a perfect way to introduce a topic very few pet owners ever think about until it’s too late!

 And what topic could that be?